-Skillet Braised Chicken with Cognac Sauce is a comforting dinner full of caramelized lemons and shallots.
+Cast Iron Skillet Chicken with Cognac Sauce is a comforting dinner full of fresh and rich flavors.
 A quick and easy one pan dinner, it’s great for a busy weeknight, and impressive enough for guests.

 - This recipe is the result of throwing a handful of delicious ingredients — in a specific order — together in one pan.
 With varying degrees of heat throughout the cooking process, within about 30 minutes an incredibly scrumptious meal will be ready.

 You won’t believe how easy it is to create such deep flavors cooking this way.
 It’s as much about the technique as it is the quality of the ingredients.

 It’s the combination of everything being cooked together in one pan.
 Even those tiny bits of food that get stuck to the bottom of the pan — and are then brought into the dish by degalzing, help to make the final result so incredible.

 Tips and Substitutions for Cast Iron Skillet Chicken with Cognac Sauce

 - Use yellow or white onions if you don’t have shallots.

 - If you don’t have cognac, this recipe also works well with sherry.

 - When you’re braising the chicken, the breasts will take longer to cook than the other pieces of chicken.
 Check all of them towards the end of the cooking time and removed those that are done, and leave the breasts a bit longer, until they’re cooked through.

 - If you don’t have a cast iron skillet, use one with the heaviest/thickest bottom you have.